taanishr/cse15l-lab-reports/week-5-lab-report.md

 }
 ```

-##Input which does not induce a failure:
+##Input which does not induce a failure
 ```
 public void testReverseInPlace() {
   int[] input1 =  { 3 };